curl/everything-curl/project/future.md

 There is a [ROADMAP](https://curl.se/dev/roadmap.html) document that describes some plans for the short-term that some of the active developers thought they would work on next.
-Of course, we can not promise that we always follow it.
+Of course, we can not promise that we will always follow it.

 We are highly dependent on developers to join in and work on what they want to get done, be it bug fixes or new features.